Ernest Thurtle: Early years

+Campaigns and achievements

+In the early 1920s, Thurtle was strongly anti-militarist, criticising the armistice day remembrance ceremonials and opposing armed forces recruitment.
+In March 1924, Thurtle seconded an amendment to the Army Estimates to maintain land forces of 161,600, to reduce the number by 150,000.
+This was ‘meant as a deliberate challenge to the general acceptance of the use of force’.
+The amendment was defeated by 347-13.
+THurtle was a supporter of the League Against Imperialism, and he visited India in 1928 and met Gandhi.

 Thurtle's greatest achievement in Parliament was to bring about the abolition of the death penalty for cowardice or desertion in the British Army.
-With over 300 British soldiers shot by firing squad after brief trials during World War I, Thurtle first introduced the measure for abolition in 1924, which became Labour Party policy in 1925 and eventually approved by the House of Commons by the Labour government in 1930.
+With over 300 British soldiers shot by firing squad after brief trials during World War I, Thurtle published two pamphlets on the issue, Military discipline and democracy in 1920, and Shootings at dawn: The Army death penalty at work in 1924.
+Thurtle first introduced the measure for abolition in 1924.
+It became Labour Party policy in 1925 and was eventually approved by the House of Commons in 1930, during the Second Labour government (1929–31).
 Supporters of the measure included T. E. Lawrence, also known as Lawrence of Arabia, but the abolition was first rejected by the House of Lords, which was encouraged in their resistance by various retired generals, including Lord Allenby.
 The House of Commons insisted, and the measure was enacted.